yaroslav/bundlebun/README.md

 Or remove it from your `Gemfile` and run bundler.

-Next, remove the integrations you have in place:
+Next, remove the integrations you might have in place:

 - `bin/bun`
-- Delete `bin/vite` if exists or restore it from `bin/vite-backup`
+- Delete `bin/bun-vite` if exists
 - Delete `tasks/bundlebun.rake` if exists
-- Delete `config/initializers/bundlebun-vite.rb` if exists
-- Delete `config/initializers/bundlebun-execjs.rb` if exists
 - Search for `bin/bun` mentions in your code and configs
 - Search for `Bundlebun` mentions in your code.